Market News

 From the beginning of the year, Zee Entertainment shares have tumbled 48%.
 Image: Shutterstock

-The request was submitted to the Securities and Exchange Board of India (SEBI), the National Stock Exchange (NSE), and the Bombay Stock Exchange (BSE).
+The request was submitted to the Securities and Exchange Board of India (SEBI), the National Stock Exchange (NSE), and the Bombay Stock Exchange (BSE), according to a regulatory filing dated June 7.

 Reliance Infrastructure has sought a review of the Additional Surveillance Measure (ASM) framework and the related trading restrictions on its shares, citing their adverse impact on its more than 7 lakh public shareholders.
 The company further emphasized the need to ensure that market mechanisms continue to facilitate fair price discovery and maintain investor confidence.